aspose-total/Aspose.Total-Products/total/en/cpp/conversion/md-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MD to XLT in C++ Applications" h2="Convert MD to XLT in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Converting MD to XLT in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export MD to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLT.
+<h2>Why to Convert MD to XLT in C++?</h2>

+MD (Markdown) is a lightweight markup language that is used to format plain text documents.
+It is often used to create web content, such as blog posts, articles, and documentation.
+XLT (Excel Template) is a Microsoft Excel file format that is used to store data in a tabular format.
+It is often used to create reports, charts, and other data-driven documents.
+Converting MD to XLT in C++ allows users to take advantage of the powerful features of Excel to create more complex documents.

+<h2>How Aspose.Total Helps for MD to XLT Conversion?</h2>

+Aspose.Total for C++ is a comprehensive file format automation library that provides developers with the tools they need to easily convert MD to XLT in C++.
+The library includes the Aspose.PDF for C++ and Aspose.Cells for C++ APIs, which can be used to export MD to XLSX and then convert XLSX to XLT.
+The process is simple and straightforward, and can be completed in just two steps.
+First, the MD file is exported to XLSX using Aspose.PDF for C++.
+Then, the XLSX file is converted to XLT using Aspose.Cells for C++.
+This allows developers to quickly and easily convert MD to XLT in C++.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}